jessiehxw/Portfolio/Critique&Redesign.md

 Cons:
 - The two zeros at the end of each percentage value are unnecessary.
 - There is no emphasis on the chart with close percentages, single color, and small labels below each donut.
 - As all the charts have the same color, there is no need to have a color legend below each one.
-- As all the charts have the same color, there is no need to have a color legend below each one.
 - According to the context (“These sounds include people talking in their native language (50%), local community hustle and bustle (26%), public transport sounds (25%), and native wildlife (20%).”), the “Native language conversations” and “native wildlife noises” are part of the “sounds of their hometown.”
 However, the chart compares them at the same level as separate categories, which is misleading.